cloudzfy/pychallenge/README.md

   * Clue is hided in the image.
 Since it is `evil1.jpg`, how about `evil2.jpg`, `evil3.jpg`, or even `evil4.jpg`.
 Not all the image file are image format.
 Do the file partition just like dealing with the cards.

-  * Trick: Bert is evil! go back!
+  * Hint: Bert is evil! go back!

 * **Level 13** [call him](http://www.pythonchallenge.com/pc/return/disproportional.html)